pingswept/me30-website/content/notes/feather-programming.md

 **xyz.duty_cycle = 32000**

-at whatever Feather pin belongs to the PWM object xyz, changes the duty cycle of the PWM voltage to 32000.
-For the RP2040 chip on the Feather, the duty cycle maximum is 65535; max duty cycle means the output is high 100% of the time.
+at whatever KB2040 pin belongs to the PWM object xyz, changes the duty cycle of the PWM voltage to 32000.
+For the RP2040 chip on the KB2040, the duty cycle maximum is 65535; max duty cycle means the output is high 100% of the time.

 ### ANALOGIO library